top of page

 If concierge services are provided primarily for medical care, they may qualify as ordinary and necessary business expenses under Internal Revenue Code Section 162, similar to other employer-paid health benefits.

-Some employers reimburse concierge fees through medical expense reimbursement structures (often referred to as Section 105-type plans).
+Some employers reimburse concierge fees through medical expense reimbursement structures, often referred to as Section 105-type plans.
 When properly established, these reimbursements may be deductible.
+The deductibility depends on how the plan is designed and administered.

-Tax considerations for employees
+Tax Considerations for Employees

 From the employee’s perspective, employer-paid concierge services may be taxable income unless they qualify as a tax-free fringe benefit.